rcdevkota/amazonSeller/readme.md

 3. Scrapes though all the subcategories and adds asins found both pages
 4. goes through all the asinsand saves seller info if found

+All the database infos are saved in environment variables The cookies info is found in .env file as well

+to deploy the django applicatio : python manage.py runserver to migrate the databae : python manage.py make migrations
+                         python manage.py migrate